WUSTL-Biol4220/home/labs/lab_07.md

 The top line for each row (`Query`) reports the query sequence you initially provided.
 The bottom line (`Sbjct`) displays the content for the hit your are inspecting.
 The middle line indicates whether two amino acids at a given position are identical (letter), are functionally equivalent (`+`), or differ (` `; space).
 Positions that differ must be explained either by an amino acid substitution (letter on top/bottom sequences differ) or a gap (`-` on top/bottom sequence).

-*Problem 3.* Return to the BLAST [website](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
-This time, select the Nucleotide BLAST tool

-Paste your text into the field entitled "Enter Query Sequence".
+**Problem 3.** Return to the BLAST [website](https://blast.ncbi.nlm.nih.gov/Blast.cgi).
+This time, select the Nucleotide BLAST tool.
+Copy the text below and paste it into the "Enter Query Sequence" text field.

 ```
 >DinoDNA  "Dinosaur DNA" from Crichton JURASSIC PARK  p.
 103 nt 1-1200